RailsEventStore/ecommerce/README.md

 `git show 6dc6e1c2ea833e1ea5821cc9bc9bd5dfadbfda9a` which explains the problem and proposes a solution.
 A sign that you have a problem will be unusual changes in `Gemfile.lock` i.e. changes in remote sources and placement of gems definitions.

+**Merging Pull Requests**

+When merging a pull request into the master branch, please use "Rebase and merge" option.

 Things worth knowing about:

 - Zeitwerk is not used here - you need to be explicit with requires